-- E34 Within 12 months of the commencement of the operation of the SSI, or as otherwise agreed by the Secretary, the Proponent must undertake operational noise and vibration monitoring to compare the actual noise and vibration performance of the SSI against the noise performance predicted in the Operational Noise and Vibration Review required by condition E33 and the documents referred to in conditions A2(b) and A2(c).
-Development of the monitoring program must be undertaken in consultation with the EPA.
+- E38 Within 12 months of the commencement of the operation of the SSI, or as otherwise agreed by the Secretary, the Proponent must undertake operational noise and vibration monitoring to compare the actual noise and vibration performance of the SSI against the noise performance predicted in the Operational Noise and Vibration Review required by condition E37 and the documents referred to in conditions A2(b) and A2(c).
 The monitoring program must be documented in an Operational Noise and Vibration Compliance Report.
-The Operational Noise and Vibration Compliance Report. - (a) details of the noise and vibration monitoring program including methodology, location and frequency of noise monitoring; - (b) results of the monitoring program and an assessment of these against the operational noise criteria specified in the Operational Noise Management Plan required by condition E29 and noise levels predicted in the Operational Noise Review required by condition E33 and the documents referred to in conditions A2(b) and A2(c); - (c) details of any complaints received relating to operational noise and vibration impacts;

-- (d) any required calibration of the noise and vibration model taking account considerations such as traffic numbers and land use change (if applicable); - (e) an assessment of the performance and effectiveness of the applied noise and vibration mitigation measures with regard to the operational noise criteria specified in the Operational Noise Management Plan required by condition E29; and - (f) identification of any further feasible and reasonable noise and vibration mitigation measures required to meet the noise criteria specified in the Operational Noise Management Plan, where the criteria are exceeded.
+The Operational Noise and Vibration Compliance Report. - (a) details of the noise and vibration monitoring program including methodology, location and frequency of noise monitoring; - (b) results of the monitoring program and an assessment of these against the operational noise criteria specified in the Operational Noise Management Plan required by condition E34 and noise levels predicted in the Operational Noise Review required by condition E37 and the documents referred to in conditions A2(b) and A2(c); - (c) details of any complaints received relating to operational noise and vibration impacts; - (d) any required recalibration of the noise and vibration model taking account considerations such as traffic numbers and land use change (if applicable); - (e) an assessment of the performance and effectiveness of the applied noise and vibration mitigation measures with regard to the operational noise criteria specified in the Operational Noise Management Plan required by condition E34; and - (f) identification of any further feasible and reasonable noise and vibration mitigation measures required to meet the noise criteria specified in the Operational Noise Management Plan, where the criteria are exceeded, including timing and responsibilities for implementation.